deeptools/deepTools/docs/content/example_api_tutorial.rst

 deepTools API example
 =====================

-deepTools consists of several command line and Galaxy wrappers for summarizing the information of Next Generation Sequencing data that can be mapped to a reference genome.
-Through the API, the engine powering the deepTools commands can be used for other purposes as well.
 The following is a short overview of the most useful methods and classes from deepTools.
 Complete information can be found in the following links: :ref:`genindex` and :ref:`modindex`